All Open A.S. Positions

 Openings: 1

-1. Assist in all matters requested by the Student Advocate General and/or the Head of Staff regarding social justice.
+1) Assist in all matters requested by the Student Advocate General and/or the Head of Staff regarding advocacy outreach.

-5. Work with the Internal and External Deputy Head of Staff, Head of Staff, and Student Advocate General.
+5) Work with the External Deputy Head of Staff, Head of Staff, and Student Advocate General.

 To Apply, login with your UCSB NetID